Welcome to the Parks Management Association

 In late 2019, a major survey was carried out of parks professionals……over 600+ replies were received and there was an overwhelming support for the need for an institute or organisation to represent parks management professionals.
 The majority were committed to working with many of the organisations who are lobbying government on the value of parks and open spaces and for parks professionals to be recognised as playing an important role in this.

 It gives me great pleasure to be asked to be Chairperson for The Parks Management Association.
-Having set about this initiative several months ago, if not longer, it is fantastic to see this take off at last, and whilst it is still early days, we have achieved a great deal already.
+Having set about this initiative in 2019, it is fantastic to see this take off at last, and whilst it is still early days, we have achieved a great deal already.
 The task ahead will not be easy but having worked in parks for too many years I care to remember, I know the passion and enthusiasm we have for those who work in the sector.

 We have a great body of people now working to see our sector better represented, from Local Authorities, Charitable Sector, and Private Practice.
 We all have the same ideology – better representation for parks professionals which will in turn lead to better parks, healthier communities and enhanced biodiversity for all.